allinbits/cosmos-cash/docs/architecture/README.md

 - References
 - Changelog

-Note the distinction between an ADR and a spec.
+Note the distinction between an ADR and a specification.
 The ADR provides the context, intuition, reasoning, and justification for a change in architecture, or for the architecture of something new.
-The spec is much more compressed and streamlined summary of everything as it stands today.
+The specification is a summary of everything as it stands today.

 If recorded decisions turned out to be lacking the required substance, the process is to convene a discussion, record the new decisions here, and then modify the code to match.